-- A. Employ or assure employment of nationally certified school nurse(s) or registered nurse(s) working toward national certification, to work full time. - B. Assure implementation of an annual work plan for each SNFI nurse, consistent with the Scope of Work requirements, using the FY24 work plan template provided by the RSHNC. - C. The work plan shall address the delivery of basic health services, including activities, strategies, and goals within, but not limited to, the following areas: - 1.
+- A. Employ or assure employment of registered nurse(s) working full time as a school nurse(s). - B. Assure implementation of an annual work plan for each SNFI nurse, consistent with the Scope of Work requirements, using the FY25 work plan template provided by the RSHNC. - C. The work plan shall address the delivery of basic health services, including activities, strategies, and goals within, but not limited to, the following areas: - 1.
 Preventing and responding to communicable disease outbreaks. - 2.
 Developing and implementing plans for emergency medical assistance for students and staff. - 3.
 Supervising specialized clinical services and associated health teaching for students with chronic conditions and other special health needs. - 4.
 Administering, delegating where appropriate, and providing oversight and evaluation of medication administration and associated health teaching for other school staff who provide this service. - 5.
 Providing or arranging for routine health assessments, such as vision, hearing, or dental screening, and follow-up of referrals. - 6.
 Assuring that federal and state mandated health related activities are completed, which includes but is not limited to: Health Assessments, Immunization Status Reports, blood-borne pathogen control plan (OSHA) requirements, services under Section 504, Individuals with Disabilities Education Act, Healthy Active Children (GCS-S-000) requirements for School Health Advisory Councils, and other mandated laws, rules and regulations pertaining to school health.